Subscribe to updates

 Council - Thursday, 26 September 2024 - 7.30 pm

-September 26, 2024 at 7:30 pm Council View on council website Watch video of meeting Watch video of meeting Watch video of meeting Watch video of meetingSummary
+September 26, 2024 at 7:30 pm Council View on council website Watch video of meeting Read transcript (Professional subscription required) Watch video of meeting Watch video of meeting Watch video of meetingSummary

 Open Council Network is an independent organisation.
 We report on Hillingdon and are not the council.
 About us

-The Council formally appointed Mr Richard Ennis as the interim Section 151 Officer and Chief Financial Officer, and Mr Lloyd White as the interim Monitoring Officer.
-These appointments were made to ensure continuity and expertise in financial management and legal oversight.
+The council appointed Richard Ennis as the interim Section 151 Officer and Chief Financial Officer, and Lloyd White as the interim Monitoring Officer.
+These appointments were made to ensure continuity in crucial financial and governance roles.
+Councillor Stuart Mathers, Leader of the Labour Group, welcomed the appointments but requested a timeframe for reviewing interim roles to encourage permanent recruitment.
+Councillor Ian Edwards, Leader of the Council, assured members that the council was in a stable financial position despite facing challenges.

-In addition, the meeting approved an increase in Special Responsibility Allowances (SRAs) for key roles.
-The SRA for the Independent Chair of the Audit Committee was increased to £8,000 per annum, and an SRA of £8,000 per annum was introduced for the Chair of the Pensions Committee.
-These changes aim to attract qualified individuals to these important positions and reflect the significant responsibilities involved.
+The council approved an increase in the Special Responsibility Allowance (SRA) for the Chair of the Audit Committee to £8,000 per annum and introduced a new SRA of £8,000 per annum for the Chair of the Pensions Committee.
+These changes were made to ensure these roles are attractive to qualified candidates and to recognise the significant time commitment and responsibility involved.

-The Council also noted amendments to Cabinet Portfolios, with responsibility for Fleet and Passenger Services transferring from the Cabinet Member for Property, Highways and Transport to the Cabinet Member for Finance.
+The council noted an amendment to the Cabinet portfolios, transferring responsibility for Fleet and Passenger Services from the Cabinet Member for Property, Highways and Transport to the Cabinet Member for Finance.

 Attendees